-Davis Salks lives and creates his pottery in rural Berks County near Hamburg, PA.
+Davis Salks lives and creates his pottery in Berks County near Reading, PA.
 His designs are inspired by the antique pottery of this region and by the artistry found in Pennsylvania German Fraktur.
 Each piece is lovingly formed in earthen clay by hand on the potter’s wheel.
 In the manner of ancient potters, the glazes and slips are carefully formulated and mixed from his own secret recipes using mineral components and clays.

 Etching is a method for decorating pottery where sharp tools are used to furrow grooves into the surface of pottery while it is in a leather-hard state.
 Only transparent glazes can be used with shallow etchings which would otherwise become hidden.
 Tinted glazes can be used to darken the decorative grooves naturally because ambient light must pass through a thicker layer of glaze before it is reflected.
 Optionally, grooves can be emphasized with color before glazing by filling them with engobe*.

 *engobe – a ‘slip’, or clay that has been liquified with water, and colored with raw mineral oxides suitable for the high heat of firing.